ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 # Sending messages

-:::warning
+:::info
 There is no description of connecting a wallet on this page.
 We suppose you have already connected the wallet to your dApp.
 If not, you can refer to [integration manual](develop/dapps/ton-connect/integration).
 :::

-TON Connect 2 has more powerful options than only authenticating dApp user: it's possible to send outgoing messages via connected wallets!
+TON Connect 2 has more powerful options than only authenticating dApp of users: it's possible to send outgoing messages via connected wallets!

 ## Playground page

-We'll experiment in browser console on some page where wallet is already connected.
-Here is a sample page.
+We'll experiment in the browser console on a page where the wallet is already connected.
+Here is the sample page.

 ```html
 <!DOCTYPE html>